tomeck/transactionenrichmentstoplight/docs/GitHub-Tenant-Implementation.md

 1. Create a Github repository that will be accessible to the Fiserv Dev Portal platform
 <br>*Currently the GitHub repo must be made Public.
 We are investigating how to allow Private repo's as well!*
 <br>
+1. Create a new Stoplight project.
+Associate this project with the GitHub repo that you created above
-1. Use Stoplight to design your API.
+1. Now use Stoplight to design your API.
 It should automatically be stored in the **models** folder of your Stoplight project
 1. Use Stoplight to compose your documents.
 Note that Stoplight only supports the creation of Markdown documents, so that's what you will be creating.
 Make sure to store those documents in the "docs" folder that is automatically created by Stoplight
 1. Create the *tenant_config.yaml* file.
 This is the first file that the Fiserv Dev Platform will request and it provides location and other information regarding the docs and models exposed by this tenant.
 This file must be stored in the root directory of your StopLight project